tfiechowski/elevator-engineering-project/README.md

 #### Overview

-This project is part of my engineering project (Elevator control through the internet).
+This project is part of my engineering project : **"Controlling the movement of the elevator via Internet."**.
 Server works on the RaspberryPi and does control the elevator model from EA541 (laboratory in the old building of ETI).